HOME ¦ BOOKS ¦ LINKS ¦ DEUTSCH ¦ FRANCAIS ¦ MEMBER CARE ¦

 - Member Care Network Europe.

-4. Teaching: at various theological seminaries in Switzerland
+4. Teaching: at various theological seminaries in Switzerland and Germany

 Courses in Psychology and Christian Counseling, with a special emphasis on the interface of Psychiatry and Christian Counseling.